theogiraudet/Bookshelf/docs/related/related-libraries.md

 :link: https://modrinth.com/datapack/unif-logger
 :margin: 0 3 0 0

-UniF-Logger is a datapack for logger.
+UniF-Logger is a datapack for logging.
 :::

 ::::